Frequently Asked Questions:

 Most adult urns are a standard size made to accommodate either 200 or 220 cubic inches of cremated remains.
 A 220 cubic inch urn will usually accommodate the remains of any adult up to 193 cm tall (6' 4"), with less than 5% of the world's population exceeding this height.

 1 Litre equals 61 cubic inches, and the average amount of ash left over after the cremation of an adult is 183 to 213 cubic inches, or 3 to 3.5 litres.

 Our Voyager Urns and ash bags have a large capacity of 240 cubic inches (or about 4 litres) and will accommodate the cremated remains of any adult up to 200 cm tall (6' 6").

 No, not necessarily.
 What matters most is the height of the person not so much their weight.
 In the cremation process, all flesh and fat is completely incinerated and what remains is mostly bone matter.
-For example, if you take two people both 183cm tall (6'), but one person weighs 77kg (170lbs) and the other person weighs 118kg (260lbs), the amount of ashes of each person will be relatively close to the same.
+For example, if you were to take two adult males both being 183cm tall (6'), but one person weighed 77kg (170lbs) and the other person weighed 118kg (260lbs), the amount of ashes of each person will be relatively close to the same.

 Based on our experience and tests we have found that the amount of time it takes for the Voyager urn to sink averages about 2 to 4 minutes.
 The amount of time it takes can vary significantly depending on local weather and water conditions, as well as the weight of the cremated remains.
 The heavier the cremated remains, the quicker the urn will sink.
 Rough waters with substantial waves can also cause the urn to sink quicker, in some cases it can be almost immediately.